 Aside from the symptoms stated above, TMD can cause toothaches, headaches, pain in the upper shoulder, earaches, hearing problems, tinnitus, and neck aches.

-The dentist will have to check the patient’s jaw joints for indications, test the bite, and problems with the facial muscles.
-A full X-ray might also be done to view the jaws, TMJ, and teeth.
-In some cases, magnetic resonance imaging (MRI) or computer tomography (CT) might be recommended to properly see the position of the TMJ disc as the jaw moves and the details of the joint.
+The dentist will have to check the patient's jaw joints for indications, test the bite, and problems with the facial muscles.
+The jaws, TMJ, and teeth could all be visible using a complete X-ray.
+However, to correctly see the position of the TMJ disc as the jaw moves and the details of the joint, magnetic resonance imaging (MRI) or computer tomography (CT) may be recommended in some cases.

 - Over-the-counter medications